d12frosted/elpa-mirror/gnu/logos-readme.txt

   backronyms about the mechanics of this package:

   1. `^L' Only Generates Ostensible Slides
-  2. Logos Optionally Garners Outline Sections
+  2. Logos Optionally Goes through Outline Sections

 3 Installation